iPhone 6s & iPhone 6s Plus Review: The One With 3D Touch…

 Apple’s iPhone 6 range caused quite a few upsets for longstanding iPhone users.
 For the first time in the iPhone’s history, you couldn’t get an iPhone with a 4in display.
 People weren’t happy.
 This is why we got the iPhone SE; it was an apology from Apple to its fans.

-Everybody has acclimatized now, however, and small phones like the iPhone SE are essentially a dead technology.
+Everybody has acclimatized now, however, and small phones like the iPhone SE and iPhone 5c are essentially a dead technology.
 But it was the iPhone 6 and the iPhone 6s range initiated this change of the guards inside Apple’s ecosystem.
 So how do the iPhone 6s and iPhone 6s Plus shape up from the perspective of 2019?

 Are they still worth a buy?
 They’re certainly cheap.
 But do they still got the mustard in today’s market?
 First, let’s take a look at how they compare and how they’re different.
 And the best way to do this is a table…